WhiteOrganization/white-template/README.md

 ### 2.2) Configuration Steps
 #### 2.2.1) Environment Configuration
+_Please execute the `main-protection-win.bat` file in the root directory of the project to protect the main branch from being corrupted unintentionally._

-  You will require all the Development elements on your environment.
+You will require all the Development elements in your environment.

 An IDE with maven support is suggested for you to make any modifications to the code.
 #### 2.2.2) Database configuration

 You don't need to set up a DataBase for the project to connect to.
-There is an H2 database already embedded in the project but if you want to you can configure a separate one and switch the database connection, you will need to specify the connection information in the `application.properties` file:
+There is an H2 database already embedded in the project, but if you want to you can configure a separate one and switch the database connection, you will need to specify the connection information in the `application.properties` file: